kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 # Conclusion and perspectives
 Running the different programs we now understand the importance of algorithm optimization.
-By reducing the number of FLOPs from 6n to 4n, our program would run 30 % faster.
+By reducing the number of FLOPs our program would run 30 % faster.
 When running *scipy*'s LU algorithm with a big matrix we realised the importance of reducing reading and writing to memory as much as possible in order to even be able to run the program on our 8 GB RAM computers.
 In more complex calculations this aspect would be of a greater importance

 Eventuelt kommentere hvorfor tiden varierte i ulike runs.